Compression Socks: A Comprehensive Guide

 6. How to Properly Wear and Care for Compression Socks

-• Smooth Out Wrinkles: Ensure the socks are smooth and wrinkle-free to avoid pressure points.
+• Eliminate Wrinkles: The goal is to have the socks as smooth and wrinkle-free as possible to help avoid pressure points.

-• Wash Regularly: Compression socks should be washed after each use to maintain elasticity and hygiene.
-Hand washing is often recommended, but many can be machine washed on a gentle cycle.
+Compression socks should be washed after every use to uphold its elastic features and general cleanliness.
+While hand washing is advisable, it can also be machine washed on a delicate cycle.

 7. Who Should Use Compression Socks?